 Pilger, Nebraska Twin EF4 Tornadoes of 2014

-The Pilger, Nebraska tornado of June 16, 2014 is one of the most extraordinary tornado events in modern US history: two simultaneous EF4 tornadoes struck the same small town within minutes.
-Peak winds estimated at 165 mph.
-2 killed, ~20 injured, most of Pilger destroyed.
+The Pilger, Nebraska tornado of June 16, 2014 was a rare twin EF4 tornado event.
+Two simultaneous EF4 tornadoes struck the same town within minutes.
+2 killed.

 The Event